Total Japanese Knotweed Removal

-There are a number of different treatment options available however these are largely dependent on site specific factors such as cost, time and location.
+There are a number of different treatment options available however these are largely dependent on site specific factors such as site size , time-lines and location.

 Soil Sifting Method (Screening)

-Knotweed Control Ireland can screen Knotweed infested soils and remove all rhizome material from the plants under-ground root network.
+Knotweed Control Ireland can screen Knotweed infested soils and remove all viable rhizome material including other visible contaminants.

 The eradication proposals comprise excavation and treatment of soils on site to eradicate Japanese Knotweed and render the soils suitable for reuse as fill at the site within a relatively short period.
 The preferred treatment option is to screen the soils on site to remove any rhizomes, together with the application of a suitable herbicide to eliminate the risk of any future re-growth.
 In areas of the site where excavation is not possible, other treatment schemes should be considered.

-Infested soils are excavated using a Rubber Duck excavator, capable of digging to at least 2 metres deep.
-The excavation work is supervised by our experts to ensure the soil containing rhizome`s, crowns and roots is completly Knotweed free.
-The rhizomes are traced right back in al directions.
+Infested soils are typically excavated using an excavator (4 -13- 23 ton), capable of digging to at least 3-5.5 metres deep.
+The excavation work is supervised by our experts to ensure the soil containing rhizome`s, crowns and roots is completely Knotweed free.
+The rhizomes are traced right back in all directions.
 Knotweed Control Ireland trace the root system to the very tip of the root-cap and keep photo-records to show this.

-The excavated infested soils undergo a screening process in a portable vibration machine specially adapted to separate the Japanese knotweed rhizome from the soil.
+The excavated infested soils may further undergo a screening process in a portable vibration machine specially adapted to separate the Japanese knotweed rhizome from the soil.

 The remaining soil is clean and free from all Knotweed plant material this treated soil can be re-used on site.

-Note Best Practice Guidelines from the Environment Agency state that soil cleaned in this way should not be reused off site.
+Note - current Best Practice Guidelines from the Environment Agency state that soil cleaned in this way should not be reused off site.
 If the intention is to move the soil, then waste legislation applies and the material must be consigned as knotweed infested and will require special removal license from National Park and Wildlife Services.